-When the order is given to deploy the Safety Car all marshal posts will display waved yellow flags and "SC" boards and the orange lights at the Line will be illuminated for the duration of the intervention.
+When the order is given to deploy the Safety Car all marshal posts will display a flashing/ waved yellow signal and "SC" boards and the orange lights at the Line will be illuminated for the duration of the intervention.

 The Safety Car will start from its designated location with its orange lights illuminated and will join the track regardless of where the race leader is.